 When organizations use surveys to understand the drivers of employee engagement at their organization, they’re able to take more effective action on what’s important.
 Jeff Ehrenberg, VP of People at HotelTonight, their people team is now able to answer strategic, data-driven questions for the business using employee feedback data.
 Especially if your company has a lean people team, it’s important to use employee feedback to focus on the areas that have the biggest impact.

 How to measure employee engagement

 The simplest and most accurate way to understand and measure employee engagement is by using an employee engagement survey.
 Because employee engagement is an outcome, you can use a survey to ask questions about different factors that affect employee engagement to see which ones are hurting and helping the most at your organization.

 That’s what an engagement survey can show you - what’s driving employee engagement in your unique organization.

-Here are five things you should know before measuring:
+Here are five things you should know before measuring employee engagement:

 - It takes more than one question to understand employee engagement.

 - Strategically choosing survey questions that give you an accurate view of engagement in your company.

 - Employee engagement driver analysis gives you better insight on where to take action.